-Non-drug health care costs were primarily derived from a study evaluating the cost of surveillance for NMIBC by Mossanen et al.88 This study utilized a Markov model to determine the average one-year and five-year costs for patients with low, intermediate, and high risk NMIBC.
+Non-drug health care costs were primarily derived from a study evaluating the cost of surveillance for NMIBC by Mossanen et al.92 This study utilized a Markov model to determine the average oneyear and five-year costs for patients with low, intermediate, and high risk NMIBC.
 The underlying cost data was obtained from a study of 208 patients treated at MD Anderson Cancer Center.
-For our analysis, we utilized the cost data for those patients who were at high risk to estimate the costs for being in "Initial Treatment," "Complete Response/Disease Free," and "Persistent/recurrent NMIBC," and "MIBC."
-In addition, the short-term cost associated with transitioning to the "Death"
+For our analysis, we utilized the cost data for those patients who were at high risk to estimate the costs for being in "Initial Treatment," "Disease Free," and "Persistent/Recurrent NMIBC," and "MIBC."
+In addition, the short-term cost associated with transitioning to the "Death" Markov state was obtained from Mossanen et al.92 The cost of "Metastatic Disease" was obtained from an abstract describing the first six months of therapy after the diagnosis of metastatic bladder cancer.93 For patients having a cystectomy and for the "Post-Cystectomy" Markov state, costs were obtained from two retrospective studies assessing cystectomy admission, costs in the first 90 days, and monthly costs after 90 days.^{91,92} All costs were inflated to 2019 US dollars using the Health Care component of the Bureau of Economic Analysis Personal Consumption Expenditures Price Index (PCE), per ICER's Reference Case.

-^{}FSS as of August 26, 2020